tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 'Hi!
 Hey!'
 I heard them call out similar to how they had before.

 Everyone seemed genuinely happy.
 Everyone other than two guys in the back row.
 Something about their 'grins' seemed forced.
 Maybe they were having a bad day... that sense something was weird crept up again but I pushed it away.
-Dharbinder lead me out of the building and wished me well and said she would see me tomorrow.
+Jesminder led me out of the building and wished me well and said she would see me tomorrow.

 I don't know if was reading too much into it, but it seemed like as soon as she was finished with the 'formality' of politeness, she changed.
 I barely could tell because as soon as she said goodbye she turned around sharply and I swear all the emotion she had a second prior was gone completely.
 The door snapped shut behind her.